 Trek to Phugtal Gompa - An Ultimate Travel Guide

-The fact of it being built into or around a natural cave in the cliffside, like a honeycomb, adds all the more fascination to the trip to Phugtal Monastery.
-Hence, it is also widely popular by the name of “cave monastery.”
-The remote location of the Phugtal monastery leaves you with nothing but all the peace and solitude you can ask from mother nature.
+The fact that Phugtal Gompa is built into and around a natural cave in the cliffside, resembling a honeycomb, adds a layer of fascination to any trip here.
+Hence, it is widely known as the “cave monastery.”
+The remote location leaves you with nothing but peace, solitude, and a deep sense of wonder that only the far corners of Zanskar can offer.

-Padum gets disconnected from the world in winters due to heavy snowfall on Kargil to Padum road over Pensila Pass.
-Hence, people walk over the Chadar trek to reach Padum and then take the Padum Phugtal trek route.
-During summers, the supplies are transported to the monastery through mules/donkeys or horses.
+Padum, the main town in Zanskar, gets disconnected from the rest of the world in winters due to heavy snowfall on the Kargil-Padum road over Pensi La.
+Hence, people walk over the frozen Zanskar River on the Chadar Trek to reach Padum, and some then continue on the Padum-Phugtal trek route.
+During summers, supplies are transported to the monastery through mules and horses.

-You can just visit Phugtal monastery and come back via the same route from Manali to Padum via Shinku La – Darcha in case not interested to cover Zanskar Valley or if you have already covered it.
+You can visit Phugtal Monastery and return via the same route from Manali to Padum via Shinku La and Darcha, in case you are not interested in covering the full Zanskar Valley or if you have already covered it on a previous trip.

-Hence, the whole village life revolves around the Phuktal monastery only.
+Hence, the whole village life in Lungnak revolves around the Phuktal Monastery.

-If you pay a visit, DO NOT forget to carry some education material to be donated to the school and spread smiles.
+If you pay a visit, please carry some education material (notebooks, pens, school bags) to donate to the school.
+It makes a real difference here.

 Those amazing landscapes of the Phugtal monastery trek

-Don’t forget to read my article on planning a budget trip to Zanskar Valley.
+Don’t forget to read my article on planning a budget trip to Zanskar Valley by public transport.

 Phugtal Monastery, a close-up view...